Cryszzz/CIS-5650-WebGPU-SNOW/README.md

 To ensure efficiency of the snow accumulation simulation, a uniform grid over the terrain is used for computation, and snow values are calculated independently using a compute pipeline for each grid cell.

 ### Terrain Grid Implementation
-We create a terrain mesh using data from uploaded .tiff files (uploading coming soon), and use this mesh to create uniform terrain cells over the terrain for snow simulation.
+We create a terrain mesh using data from uploaded .tiff files, which is real-data geotiff in DEM (Digital Elevation Method) format, and use this mesh to create uniform terrain cells over the terrain for snow simulation.
 Physically-based parameters for each terrain cell such as inclination and aspect are then pre-processed and calculated for use further down in the pipeline for our accumulation simulation.
-A matching texture to the .tiff file is also used to render terrain.
+A matching Ariel Imaginary file which has the same real-data geo info to the .tiff file is also used to render terrain.

 ![Terrain Mesh](img/terrain.png)